 Combine the cooked beef, sauteed onions, chopped peppers, rinsed black beans, tomatoes and juice, green chiles and juice, chile powder, and cumin in the frying pan.
 Reduce heat to low and simmer about 20 minutes over medium-low heat, until most of the liquid has evaporated.
 (The pan should look dry.)

 Turn off heat and let the mixture cool about 5 minutes, then mix in cooked rice and one cup of cheese.
 Stuff each pepper with the meat/rice mixture, pushing it down so peppers are tightly filled.

 Place peppers in baking dish and cover with foil.
 Bake 30 minutes.
 Remove foil, top each pepper with a tablespoon of grated cheese and bake 10-20 minutes more, until cheese is melted and starting to brown and pepper skin can be pierced easily with a fork.
 Serve immediately.

 These peppers freeze well and can be reheated in the microwave or in a toaster oven.
 For best results, let them thaw in the fridge overnight and then reheat.

-Southwestern Stuffed Peppers with Black Beans and Green Chiles are a perfect main dish for phase two or three of The South Beach Diet.
+Southwestern Stuffed Peppers with Black Beans and Green Chiles are a perfect main dish for phase two or three of the South Beach Diet.
 This recipe has a lot of peppers and meat to balance out the carbs in the rice, but for a lower-carb version you can eliminate the rice or use Cauliflower Rice.
-I'd love this served with green salad and Cafe Rio-Style Creamy Tomatillo Salad Dressing.
+As shown with rice, this wouldn't be suitable for a traditional low-carb diet plan.